francisbarton/xstatic/README.md

   # into queries of `batch_size` so as not to overwhelm the API.
   # Default is 1000
   batch_size = 1000,

-  # currently TRUE by default but you have the option to disable it
-  # if for some reason the feature is stopping your query from working
-  use_aliases = TRUE,

   # currently TRUE by default for testing purposes.
   # Best to turn it off if embedding in another script or automated report